ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Well-Typedness of Function Expressions

-A function expression is well-typed if all of the following are true:
+For a function expression to be well typed:

+1. its declared type must be well typed in the context it occurs, and
+2. its arguments must be well typed for the declared type of the corresponding parameters.

+(1) As per the grammar, a function expression can occur in three different immediate contexts, which lead to the following conditions for well-typedness:

+{:vspace}
-* If the function expression occurs as a `test-expr` in a logical expression, the function is declared to have a result type of `LogicalType`, or (by conversion as per {{type-conv}})
+As a `test-expr` in a logical expression:
+: The function is declared to have a result type of `LogicalType`, or (giving rise to conversion as per {{type-conv}}) `NodesType`.

-  `NodesType`.
-* If the function expression occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`.
+As a `comparable` in a comparison:
+: The function is declared to have a result type of `ValueType`.

-* Otherwise (the function expression occurs as an argument in another function expression), the following rules for function arguments apply to its declared result type.
+As a `function-argument` in another function expression:
+: The function's declared result type fulfills the following rules for the corresponding parameter of the enclosing function.
-* The arguments of the function expression are well-typed, as follows.

-Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
+(2) The arguments of the function expression are well-typed when each argument of the function can be used for the declared type of the corresponding parameter, each according to one of the following conditions depending on the way the argument is supplied:

-   * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
-   * The argument is a function expression with declared result type `NodesType` and the declared type of the parameter is `LogicalType`.
-In this case the argument is converted to `LogicalType` as per {{type-conv}}.
+{:vspace}
-   * The argument is a value expressed as a literal and the declared type of the parameter is `ValueType`.
+As a value expressed as a literal:
+: the declared type of the parameter is `ValueType`.

+As a singular query:
-   * The argument is a singular query and the declared type of the parameter is `ValueType`.
+: the declared type of the parameter is `ValueType`.
   In this case:

   * If the query results in a nodelist consisting of a single node, the argument is the value of the node.
   * If the query results in an empty nodelist, the argument is `Nothing`.

-   * The argument is a query (including singular query) and the declared type of the parameter is `NodesType`.
+As a query (including singular query):
+: the declared type of the parameter is `NodesType`.

+As a `logical-expr` (including a query):
-   * The argument is a `logical-expr` and the declared type of the parameter is `LogicalType`.
+: the declared type of the parameter is `LogicalType`.

-Note that the last bullet item includes the case that the argument is a query (including singular query) and the declared type of the parameter is `LogicalType`.
-In this case the nodelist resulting from the query is interpreted as a logical-expr in the same way ({{extest}}) it would be converted to `LogicalType` as per {{type-conv}}.
+  This includes the case that the argument is a query (including singular query).
+  In this case the nodelist resulting from the query is interpreted as a `LogicalType` in the same way that a query in a logical context is interpreted as an existence test ({{extest}}), effecting the conversion as per {{type-conv}}.

+As a function expression:
+: 1. the declared result type of the argument is the same as the declared
+     type of the parameter, or
+  2. the declared result type of the argument is `NodesType`, and the declared type of the parameter is `LogicalType`.
+     In this case the argument is converted to `LogicalType` as per
+     {{type-conv}}.

 ### `length` Function Extension {#length}